waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Rigorous Testing:** After any modification, a tool must be subjected to a battery of tests to confirm the fix and check for unintended side effects.
 A single successful use case is not sufficient proof of correctness.
 3.  **Iterative Refinement:** Assume that multiple, independent bugs may exist.
 If a tool fails after a fix, a new, unrelated bug is the most likely cause.
 The debugging process must be iterative and persistent.

-### B. Pathfinder Tool (UNDER REPAIR)
+### B. Pathfinder Tool (CRITICALLY FAILED - DO NOT USE)
-*   **Status:** The tool is critically flawed.
+*   **Status:** The tool is fundamentally broken.
 It has repeatedly generated invalid paths or failed to find obvious ones.
-It is currently unreliable and must be validated before further use.
+It is completely unreliable and must not be used for navigation until it is rebuilt from scratch.
 *   **Incident Log:**
     *   **TeamRocketBaseB3F (Failure 1):** Generated a path through a solid WALL tile at (21, 15).
     *   **TeamRocketBaseB3F (Failure 2):** Generated a path through a solid WALL tile at (18, 11).
-    *   **TeamRocketBaseB3F (Failure 3 & 4):** Returned 'No path found' for a simple, visually unobstructed path from (15, 12) to (10, 10).
-Debugging revealed a flawed A* implementation.
+    *   **TeamRocketBaseB3F (Failure 3, 4, 5):** Returned 'No path found' for a simple, visually unobstructed path from (15, 12) to (10, 10), even after multiple supposed 'fixes' from the debugger agent.
+The A* implementation is fundamentally broken.
-    *   **TeamRocketBaseB2F:** The tool correctly identified an impassable wall at Y=12 that I had failed to see.
-    *   **TeamRocketBaseB3F (Old):** The tool correctly identified an impassable WALL tile at (15, 8).
-    *   **TeamRocketBaseB3F (Partitioned Map - Old):** The tool's repeated failure to find a path between the eastern and western corridors confirmed that this floor is partitioned.
-*   **Action Plan:** The tool has undergone multiple debugging cycles.
-The latest fix addresses a core A* logic flaw.
-I MUST validate this fix with a simple path test before trusting it for any navigation.
+*   **Action Plan:** The tool requires a complete rewrite.
+Manual navigation is the only reliable option for now.

+### C. Tool Debugger Agent (FAILED)
+*   **Status:** The agent has repeatedly failed to identify the root cause of the pathfinder's bugs, providing multiple incorrect 'fixes'.
+It is currently unreliable for debugging complex code.

-### C. Future Automation & Development Queue
+### D. Future Automation & Development Queue
 1.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
 2.  **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
 3.  **Exploration Tool:** A tool to auto-path to unseen tiles.
 4.  **Battle Advisor:** An agent to suggest moves based on known opponent rosters.
 5.  **Area Scanner:** A computational tool that takes start/end coordinates for a rectangle and systematically moves through it, reporting back any tiles that cause forced movement (e.g., arrow tiles).
-6.  **Pathfinder Refinement:** Investigate and refine the `pathfinder` tool's logic to improve pathing efficiency (see turn 59073).

 ## VI.
 Hypotheses & Falsification Tests